List of Emmerdale characters introduced in 2005: Jimmy Pepper

 Jimmy Pepper is a former partner of Val Pollard.
 He appeared in 2005.
 Jane Simon of the Daily Mirror described Jimmy as "having a face like a walrus" and "not a man to be crossed".

 Val and Jimmy had a relationship in the 1970s and it was assumed that he was Paul Lambert (Matthew Bose) and Sharon Lambert's father.
 However, he and his sons beat Paul when he was growing up and was a terrible father but paid Val thousands in maintenance until, in 2005, he learns that he is not Paul's father and was annoyed to learn that he had paid maintenance for a child that was not his.
 Jimmy is further enraged to learn that Paul is gay and arrives to see Val and demands that she repay him $5000 or he will beat Paul up again.
 Val is then driven to steal money from the Woolpack.
 When Val gives Jimmy the money, she asks him to hit her, Jimmy initially refuses but she winds him up to the point where he punches her harder than she had expected.
 Jimmy then leaves with the takings and Val, sporting a black eye, invents a story that she was mugged on the way to the bank with the takings.

-Delphine LaClair

-Delphine LaClair is a sales representative.
-She first appeared in 2005.

-When Rodney Blackstock plans to sell his vineyards to a French company, Delphine is their representative.
-Rodney assumes she will be a young woman, and plans a romantic pursuit, but is discomfited when they meet, as she is his age.
-She's interested in him but he demurs.
-A few weeks later, Delphine is supposed to return to finalize details, but instead, her associates, who do not speak English, arrive at the B&B and cause a great deal of confusion for Steph Stokes.
-Delphine herself returns the following year.

-Aubrey Bedford

-Aubrey Bedford is a realtor.
-He appeared in 2005 and 2015.

-When Rodney Blackstock is trying to buy Home Farm, he decides to sell his house.
-Aubrey looks around the house, but is more interested in Rodney's son Paul Lambert.
-To get Aubrey away from Paul, Rodney agrees to flirt with Aubrey.
-Aubrey likes older men, so Rodney's attentions make him more invested in helping Rodney.
-Ultimately the sale does not go through because Rodney does not get Home Farm.

-Ten years later, Aubrey returns to the village to discuss the sale of Diane Sugden's half of The Woolpack.